lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 * Sessions
    * Container Per Session: The maximum number of containers per session.
-     Currently, this value has no effect since the server only allows one container per compute session. (max value: 100)
+     To make a user to create a cluster session, this value should be greater than 1.
+     (max value: 100)
    * Idle timeout (sec.): Configurable period of time during which the user can leave their session untouched.
-If there is no activity at all on a compute session for idle timeout, the session will be garbage collected and destroyed automatically.(max value: 15552000 (approx. 180 days))
+If there is no activity at all on a compute session for idle timeout, the session will be garbage collected and destroyed automatically.
+The criteria of the "idleness" can be various and set by the administrators. (max value: 15552000 (approx. 180 days))
    * Concurrent Jobs: Maximum number of concurrent compute session per keypair.
      If this value is set to 3, for example, users bound to this resource policy cannot create more than 3 compute sessions simultaneously. (max value: 100)